AnthonyCxx/Notes-and-Writeups/C++/Advanced/Variadic Functions.md

 int main()
 {
-    print("This function", "will", "print", "any number of", "strings.");
+    print("This function", "will", "print", "any number of", "strings.");  //or anything else you give it, like '10'

     return 0;
 }